LamaMohamed/chat-app-System/README.md

 ## Setup

 1. Clone the repository.
-2. Run `bundle install` to install dependencies.
-3. Run `rails db:create db:migrate` to set up the database.
-4. Run `docker-compose up -d --build` to start the services.
+2. Run `docker-compose up -d --build` to start the services.

 ## Endpoints